We Support & Promote the “Back-to-Sleep” Initiative

 Bar-Yishay, E., Gaides, M., Goren, A., and Szeinberg, A. (2011), Aeration properties of a new sleeping surface for infants.
 Pediatr.
 Pulmonol., 46: 193–198. doi: 10.1002/ppul.21351.

 Colditz PB, Joy GJ, Dunster KR.
 Rebreathing potential of infant mattresses and bedcovers.
 J Paediatr Child Health.
 2002;38(2):192–195.

-William W. Fox, MD and Thomas H. Shaffer, Carbon Dioxide Rebreathing Assessment of SafeSleep™ Crib Mattress Sample.
+William W. Fox, MD and Thomas H. Shaffer, Carbon Dioxide Rebreathing Assessment of SafeSleep® Crib Mattress Sample.
 Intertek., wouso7330

-For medical professionals unfamiliar with air-permeable mattresses, ask yourself, “is a baby less likely to asphyxiate with their face down on a firm 6-inch-thick pillow, a 1-inch plastic encased play yard mat, a breathable surface with core material that can trap carbon dioxide, or a 1/8 inch thin open weave 3D fabric with nothing but air underneath it?”
+For medical professionals unfamiliar with the benefits of the SafeSleep® air-permeable crib mattress, ask yourself, “is a baby less likely to asphyxiate with their face down on a firm 6-inch-thick pillow, a 1-inch plastic encased play yard mat, a breathable surface with core material that can trap carbon dioxide, or a 1/8 inch thin open weave 3D fabric with nothing but air underneath it?”

 The SafeSleep® has an air-permeability rate of over 300x, the currently recommended firm crib mattress with a tight-fitting sheet.